 WALKING ON PATHS UNKNOWN

-I am often shocked, really, by the very “human” expressions of God’s divine zeal for saving us, His people.
-“I will do these things,” He promises, “and will not forsake” you: “I will turn darkness into light” for you, He says, “and crooked things into straight.”
+In His divine zeal for saving us, God is willing to “crush the war” or various wars in which we often find ourselves, in unusual ways.
+“I will turn darkness into light” for you, He promises, “and crooked things into straight.”
 He will also “bring the blind,” like me, “by a way that they knew not,” and “will cause them to walk paths which they have not known.”
+These paths may seem so unusual for us, that at times we might “turn back” and prefer other “gods,” including our self-inflicted "wars."

-But I should not be shocked, really, by God’s willingness to do all this for me.
-Because He has done it already, time and again, in my life.
-So today, if I face the “darkness” of some uncertainties in life, or “paths which I have not known,” or “crooked things,” – whether at work, in personal relationships, or elsewhere, – let me not be “turned back” to God’s loving, zealous willingness to lead me through it, as He always has.
+But today, if I face the “darkness” of some uncertainties in life, or am led onto “paths which I have not known,” which may be unpopular or unfashionable in our day, – whether at work, in personal relationships, or elsewhere, – let me not be “turned back” from God’s loving, zealous willingness to lead me through it, as He always has.
 Thy will be done with me today, O Lord, as it was yesterday.
 Amen!